sclamons/surface_crns/README.rst

 Install with the following (probably requires superuser privilege): ``pip install git+git://github.com/sclamons/surface_crns.git@master``

 To update, run (also with superuser privilege): ``pip install --upgrade --no-deps git+git://github.com/sclamons/surface_crns.git@master``

+If you are using OSX and you get an error while installing surface_crns or pygame, you may need to install several SDL libraries used by pygame.
+Install them with brew (https://brew.sh/) with the command:

+``brew install sdl sdl_image sdl_mixer sdl_ttf portmidi``

 What's a surface CRN?
 =====================